At a glance Check out the latest resources, news, blog posts and events related to Sanitation Workers.

 A team from Emory University and the World Health Organization published a literature review examining health outcomes of sanitation workers in the 2022 International Journal of Hygiene and Environmental Health.
 Given the working conditions and the potential exposures to hazardous materials, understanding the exact risks that sanitation workers are exposed to is vital in improving their wellbeing.
 While most parts of this field need significantly more study, the three populations identified by the literature review that need the greatest amount of work yet are women, informally employed workers, and workers in low-income nations.

-To encourage research on the subject of sanitation workers, The Water Institute at the University of North Carolina (UNC) and the Initiative for Sanitation Workers organised the 2021 Research Awards – Sanitation Workers, to recognise studies that show excellence, relevance, impact, clarity and novelty.
+To encourage research on the subject of sanitation workers, since 2021, the Water Institute at the University of North Carolina (UNC) and the Initiative for Sanitation Workers organise the Research Awards – Sanitation Workers, to recognise studies that show excellence, relevance, impact, clarity and novelty.